joshcummingsdesign/bible-notes/wp-content/plugins/better-section-navigation/readme.txt

 == Changelog ==

+= 1.7.0 =
+* **Security update:** fix a cross-site scripting vulnerability that allowed contributor users (and higher) to inject unsanitized HTML into content.
+* Correct translation textdomain issues.
+The plugin's user-facing text is now fully localizable.
+* Miscellaneous other code cleanup.

 = 1.6.1 =
 * Restore Simple Section Navigation's handling of the display of child pages *not* descended from the current page.
 Simple Section Navigation did not display other pages' children unless the "show all pages in section" checkbox was checked, but formerly, Better Section Navigation would show all children of _siblings_ of the current page.